High School Statistics Coming Soon: Should You Go For It?

 But like in every other aspect in life, every good thing has a trade-off.
 For AP classes, on the one hand you have the chance to improve your grades and get recommendation letters for college.
 But, what if you bomb it?
 You may be closing some doors there.

-The fear of bombing it sometimes outweighs the potential benefits, and many students will skip the opportunity to take high school statistics.
+The fear of bombing it sometimes outweighs the potential benefits, and many students will skip the opportunity to take high school statistics, though there is always the chance of getting some good statistics homework help service, to help ends meet.
 I will try to go over some factors to consider at the time to make a decision like that.

 What is covered in high school stats?